 I have become more aware of these moments of shock, sadness and alienness that accompanies polarizing views.
 And with years of experience in shifting perspective, I’m still taken hostage by my primal fears.
 The more aware of how unconscious these moments make me, the quicker I can shake them off.
 It’s a constant, constant practice.

 In our shifting world, local and global events bring me to the brink.
 In my own world, I have opportunities to work with people who think and act very differently from the way that I do.
 Do I conform or do I challenge?
-Is challenge just another way of rejecting or take control?
+Is challenge just another way of rejecting or taking control?
 I find that hard to accept.

 Likewise globally, I hear stories of conflict and discord.
 Do I judge others, raise myself to a different level?
 It’s a conundrum.
-For me, it’s a constant challenge because I truly value difference and have a tolerance for change.
+For me, it’s a constant challenge because I truly value difference and want to have a tolerance for change.
 Yet, when the judge in me rises up, the voice of intolerance speaks up.
 I feel disoriented, off balance, on edge.
 When we judge others, we are judging ourselves, the mirror effect.

 Being on this edge of change challenges my sense of change tolerance.
 I feel paralized.
-Yet with time, I realize that that the fear is natural, a reflex.
+Yet with time, I realize that that the fear is natural, a natural reflex.
 Recent events and experiences have taught me to be gentle with myself, to notice the fear, the discomfort and to take pause.
 Just for a few moments.
-In those few moments of quiet I have ready access to my authentic voice, my broader perspective shines the light on the polarizing effect.
+In those few moments of quiet I have ready access to my authentic voice.
+My broader perspective shines the light on the polarizing effect.
 I see it more as a spectrum.
-A shift in perspective.
+I feel a shift in perspective.
 I feel myself move through the spectrum from one polar view to another, like a metronome moves from beat to beat.
 In the movement, I see new ways of perceiving an event and an experience.
 Fiction becomes real.
 Real experiences lead to real conversations.
 Real, fluid and moving conversations that shift us from conformity to creativity, from control to collaboration.